amberhadermann/SNP_impact_FoldX/README.md

 Within the DH. map you find maps named after the individual file(s) your BuildModel analyses used.
 In each of these you should find: DH_ files for each PDB file and each mutation inserted by your BuildModel analyses as well as the same information of the optimized files (see 2.2.).
 These files consist of a full list of dihedral angles of each amino acid present in your PDB file.
 To analyze this data, you find the differences between your repaired PDB file output and the output of the mutation.
 Make sure to only compare optimized files with optimized mutant files and non-optimized with non-optimized files.

-NOTE: Each DH file is named after the mutation line (see question 4 in 4.
+NOTE: Each DH file is named after the mutation line (see 4.
 Tutorial) it was on in your individual list.

 >Expected DH. output:
 >